Guide to a Perfect trip in Egypt!

-The Valley of the Queens is an isolated cemetery, at the southern part of the vast necropolis of Thebes, on the west bank of Luxor.
-It contains about 70 tombs, mainly belonging to Queens, Princesses, Princes and Nobles, who lived during the XIX and XX Dynasties.
+The Valley of the Queens is an isolated cemetery in the southern part of Thebe's vast necropolis, on the west bank of Luxor.
+It contains about 70 tombs, mainly belonging to queens, princesses, princes, and nobles who lived during the XIX and XX dynasties.

-In general, these tombs are smaller than the ones of the Kings.
-The plans of these tombs usually consist of a small antechamber, a long narrow corridor with several side chambers, and at the end - the burial chamber.
+In general, these tombs are smaller than those belonging to kings.
+The plans of these tombs usually consist of a small antechamber, a long narrow corridor with several side chambers, and at the end - the burial chamber

-One of the most important tombs in the valley is the one that belongs to the famous Queen Nefertari, the principal consort of King Ramses II.
-This beautiful tomb was in a bad condition because of the salt crystals seeping through its poor quality limestone.
-It was restored and reopened for visitors, though nowadays it is closed to the general public because of the high CO2 levels, and water in breathparticles, which were damaging the beautiful artwork.
-Her tomb consists of a stairway leading down to a hall, where on the walls, there are representations of the Queen with different Gods and Goddesses.
+One of the most important tombs in the valley is the one belonging to the famous Queen Nefertari, the principal consort of King Ramses II.
+This beautiful tomb was in a poor condition because of the salt crystals seeping into the weak limestone.
+It was briefly restored and reopened for visitors but has since been closed to the general public because of high CO2 levels as well as moisture from guests simply breathing, which were damaging the beautiful artwork.
+Her tomb consists of a stairway leading down to a hall, valley of queens on the walls; there are representations of the queen with different gods and goddesses.
 This hall leads to an inner side chamber decorated with religious scenes such as Queen Nefertari burning incense, and giving offerings to the Gods Osiris and Atum.
-A corridor then leads to the burial chamber, whose walls are decorated with scenes of the "Book of the Gates".
-Also located in the valley, are the tombs of three of the sons of King Ramses III, who were also buried there.
+A corridor then leads to the burial chamber with walls decorated with scenes of the "Book of the Gates".
+Also located in the valley are the tombs of three of the sons of King Ramses III.

 This Tomb is considered to be one of the most important tombs amongst them.
 It was dedicated to Prince Amon-khopshef, a son of King Ramses III who had died at an early age.